-L'Oreal, Aptar, other packaging manufacturers and retailers use monolith AI to not only develop more sustainable packaging for products but also to predict the performance of each design.
-Our AI solution can predict the performance and help you decide on the right design faster.
+L'Oreal, Aptar, and other packaging manufacturers as well as retailers across the market use Monolith AI to not only develop more sustainable packaging for products, but also to predict the performance of each design for their customers.

 The future of AI and the packaging industry

 Currently, our software is the only solution for product development optimization geared for packaging businesses and beyond.
 As the only AI provider for product engineering, we believe that so far we have only seen a glimpse of how machine learning can change the landscape of the packaging industry, just like robotics did in 1956.

 The e-commerce market has never been more lucrative, with more and more customers relying upon online retailers, who in turn rely on the packaging industry and affiliated businesses to meet that market demand.